Harmony (satellite)

-Harmony is a European Earth observing satellite mission projected to launch in 2029.
+Harmony is a European Earth observing satellite mission projected to launch in 2029 or 2030.
 The mission concept, belonging to the ESA's FutureEO programme, comprises two identical satellites that will fly in formation with a Copernicus Sentinel-1 satellite.
-Both Harmony satellites will carry a receive-only synthetic aperture radar (intended to work together with Sentinel-1's radar) and a multibeam thermal-infrared instrument.
-The mission will measure small shifts in the shape of the land surface connected with volcanism and earthquakes.
-It will also study the dynamics of glaciers and ice sheets, as well as cloud movements and sea-surface temperature differences.
 Paco López-Dekker from the Delft University of Technology in the Netherlands is the Lead Investigator of the mission.
 Florence Hélière is the Project Manager.

+Objectives

+Over land, the mission will measure small shifts in the shape of the land surface connected with volcanism and earthquakes; it will also study the dynamics of glaciers and ice sheets.
+Over the ocean, it will measure surface wind, waves, currents, as well as cloud movements and sea-surface temperature differences.

+Instruments

+Both Harmony satellites will carry a receive-only synthetic aperture radar (intended to work together with Sentinel-1's radar) and a multibeam thermal-infrared instrument.
+Throughout the life of the mission, the Harmony satellites will be flying either in interferometric or in stereo configurations.